 - Facial swelling in advanced stages of dental disease

-In order to prevent odor from dental disease, it’s best to discuss a dental cleaning schedule with your veterinarian.
+To prevent odor from dental disease, it’s best to discuss a dental cleaning schedule with your veterinarian.
 You can also have your pup eat dog food made to remedy bad breath.
 Each pet will have their own specific needs, but ideally, one dental cleaning a year is ideal for optimum dental health for your canine friend.
-You can also discuss which food is best for your dogs teeth in order to promote dental health.
+You can also discuss which food is best for your dog’s teeth in order to promote dental health.

 The skin covers the entire body, so you can imagine how a skin condition can have a huge impact on your pup’s scent.
 Just like in humans, there is a long list of skin conditions that can affect the dog’s appearance, health, and smell.
 Regular brushing can help dandruff, but you’ll want to use a deshedding tool like the furminator in order to keep dead skin cells from irritating healthy skin.

 In all of these conditions, the most common symptoms of itching and irritation can lead to self-mutilation.
 Since pups are prone to chewing and scratching their skin regardless of the pain associated, this often results in wounds and open sores on the skin.
 Wounds and skin irritation are known to cause a pungent smell on a dog’s skin.
 Some skin conditions that can cause an abnormal odor include: